rikschennink/conditioner/README.md

 ```

 ## Polyfilling

-To use Conditioner on older browsers you will probably have to polyfill the following APIs (click api's for compatibility tables).
+To use Conditioner on older browsers you will have to polyfill some APIs (click ASPI's for compatibility tables).

-Older versions of Edge
+Edge <= 14

 - [`Array.prototype.includes`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/includes#Browser_compatibility)